sumeetjain/code_of_conduct/README.md

 This last social rule bans subtle racism, sexism, homophobia, transphobia, and other kinds of bias.
 This one is different from the rest, because it covers a class of behaviors instead of one very specific pattern.

 Subtle _-isms_ are small things that make others feel uncomfortable, things that we all sometimes do by mistake.
-For example, saying "It's so easy my grandmother could do it" is a subtle _-ism_.
+For example, saying _"It's so easy my grandmother could do it."_ is a subtle _-ism_.
 It's hurtful to the elderly and to women (You never hear people say something is so easy their _grandfather_ could do it).

 ## Rules will be broken.